0xCAF2/calcium-editor/docs/tutorial.md

 "Calcium" is a block editor designed to help you learn programming.
 You can assemble Python-like code using blocks and run it.
-Blocks for pseudocode commonly used in introductory informatics (Information I) are also provided.

 ## Adding a block by dragging